Alex427427427/obsidian_1/Physics/Open Problems and Anomalies/Speculations of the Note Taker/EM Fluid Reproduce QM/Stationary Energy in the Electric Field as Mass, and Electron Structure.md

 A simple calculation of the total energy stored in the electric field around an electron gives the minimum radius of the electron to be equal to half of the classical electron radius. $r=\frac{e^2}{4\pi\epsilon_0 E}$, where $E$ is the rest energy of the electron.
 My field calculation yields $r=\frac{e^2}{8\pi\epsilon_0 E}$.
 This is the lowest bound of the electron size, because any smaller, the surrounding electric field contains enough energy to exceed the known mass of the electron.
 If I assume a uniform smearing of the electron charge over a sphere, then my answer would be the same as the classical electron radius.

 To peer into the structure of electrons and other subatomic particles, keep an eye out for beta decay and the weak and strong force.

+Could we be completely agnostic to the existence of charges, but only the electromagnetic field?